 - On top of everything, the nature of the customer-utility relationship is changing in response to environmental concerns and technological innovation.
 For the past century, electricity has been delivered to users from central generation plants operated primarily by vertically integrated utilities.
 However, beginning with restructuring efforts in the late 1990s, the electric system is evolving: customers want more options (greater efficiency, self-generation ability, real-time pricing, etc.), and climate change concerns are driving dirtier sources offline in favor of greener — but more intermittent — generation.
 As these demands become more widespread they become increasingly incompatible with a longstanding utility regulatory and business framework structured around selling kilowatts and building centralized generators.
 How will these frameworks evolve to accommodate these new demands on the system?
 It’s an important question that regulators, industry members, and interlopers like yours truly are very interested in.

 The goal for TransMissives is simply to serve as a source of information on electricity transmission and renewable energy issues.
 This site is the side project of Adrienne Thompson, a 2013 graduate of Lewis & Clark Law School in Portland Ore.
 For reasons unknown, Adrienne is interested in the U.S. electric system, and in energy and environmental law in general.
-In Fall 2014, after completing a one-year judicial clerkship at the Oregon Supreme Court, Adrienne began working as a energy policy fellow at George Washington University Law School while also pursuing part-time a masters in Environmental & Energy law and policy at GW.
-Adrienne completed her research position in spring 2016 and returned home to the Pacific Northwest to finish her masters remotely.
-Shortly after her arrival, she accepted an Associate position in the Portland office of Troutman Sanders LLP, where she currently practices energy law with a focus on federal and state regulatory compliance matters.
+In Fall 2014, after completing a judicial clerkship at the Oregon Supreme Court, Adrienne began working as an energy policy fellow at George Washington University Law School while also pursuing a masters in Environmental & Energy law and policy — a degree that she completed with highest honors.
+In 2016, Adrienne finished her research position and returned home to the Pacific Northwest where she currently practices federal energy regulatory law in the Portland office of Troutman Pepper Hamilton Sanders LLP.